 - Prepare for the new in a way that allows it/them to be successful

-Planning appropriately for a leadership transition ensures that the painful period of adjustment is shortened while increasing the likelihood of success.
-When planning ahead is not possible, dealing with a transition appropriately and quickly lessens the damage it can do to your congregation’s faith in the church and the community’s perception of your mission.
+Effective planning for a leadership transition reduces the duration of the challenging adjustment period, enhancing the likelihood of success.
+In cases where advance planning isn’t feasible, handling the transition promptly and appropriately minimizes potential damage to your congregation’s faith in the church and the community’s perception of your mission.

-Whether you’re planning on an upcoming leadership transition or an unexpected transition has popped up, you can count on the consultants and coaches at CHC to help you ease the discomfort for your staff, leadership team, and congregation.
-Learn more about how we can help you, today.
+Whether you’re preparing for a scheduled leadership transition or facing an unexpected one, trust the Center for Healthy Churches and PneuMatrix’s consultants and coaches to assist in alleviating discomfort for your staff, leadership team, and congregation.
+Discover more about how we can support you today.